 And then silence.

 Friends and family stopped asking me if I was ok.
 Everyone forgot about it.

 Silence.
 Good ol' silence.

 15 months later and it is starting to get noisy again.
-I am making an Americano with my new espresso machine alone in my kitchen when CBC News announces casually that his trial begins...today?!
-Turning on my computer and there it is: his face is covering, what seems like, all of the pages of the internet, all over my life.
+I am making myself an Americano at the empty café before opening the doors when CBC News announces casually that his trial begins...today?!
+I click open my phone and there it all is: his face is covering, what seems like, ALL of the pages of the internet, all over my life.
 Again.

-But since no one is asking me if I am ok this time, I have finally found some words, my truth and the option I needed, but didn't see: Myself.
+But since no one is asking me if I am ok this time, I have finally found some words, my truth, and the option I needed, but didn't see: Tell my story!